Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-06-22** : 🔥 ***Support for DeepSeek-Coder-V2-Lite-Instruct*** 🔥 > Adding support for model [bartowski/DeepSeek-Coder-V2-Lite-Instruct-GGUF](https://hf.co/bartowski/DeepSeek-Coder-V2-Lite-Instruct-GGUF) to Chatbot module.
+This model is a very helpful code assistant that can fastly produces clean usable code in a lot of languages.
+Requires 16GB RAM, but really worth the try !

   * 🆕 **2024-06-16** : 🔥 ***Support for SD3 to img2img and LoRA*** 🔥 > Adding support for model [v2ray/stable-diffusion-3-medium-diffusers](https://hf.co/v2ray/stable-diffusion-3-medium-diffusers) to module img2img.
 Also adding experimental support for LoRA models with Stable Diffusion 3 in module Stable Diffusion.

   * 🆕 **2024-06-14** : 🔥🔥🔥 ***Support for Stable Diffusion 3 !!!*** 🔥🔥🔥 > Adding preliminary support for model [v2ray/stable-diffusion-3-medium-diffusers](https://hf.co/v2ray/stable-diffusion-3-medium-diffusers) to module Stable Diffusion.